-Our teachers are encouraged to use neat, joinedup cursive writing for all handwriting tasks including report writing (when not wordprocessed), marking and comments.
+Our teachers are encouraged to use neat, joined- up cursive writing for all handwriting tasks including marking and comments.

 Consistency throughout the school

-Pupils should experience coherence and

-continuity in the learning and teaching of

-handwriting across all school years and be

-encouraged to take pride in the presentation of

-their work.
-Our aim is to help pupils enjoy

-learning and developing their handwriting with

-a sense of achievement and pride.
+Pupils should experience coherence and continuity in the learning and teaching of handwriting across all school years and be encouraged to take pride in the presentation of their work.
+Our aim is to help pupils enjoy learning and developing their handwriting with a sense of achievement and pride.

-Handwriting frequency
+Handwriting Frequency